EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

 that you have [exported the token](#authenticating-with-package-sources) before running `tpaexec deploy` or the operation will fail.

+!!!
+Note
+    EDB is in the process of publishing all software through Repos 2.0, and will eventually remove the older repositories.

 ## Authenticating with package sources

 To use [EDB Repos 2.0](https://www.enterprisedb.com/repos/) you must